- What is it?

 Ask your health care professional or physical therapist what exercises are best for you.
 Ask for guidelines on exercising when a joint is sore or if swelling is present.
 Also, check if you should use drugs, such as analgesics or anti-inflammatories, to make exercising easier, or if you should use ice afterward.
 An exercise plan should also include regularly scheduled rest.
 Learn to recognize your body's signals, and know when to stop or slow down to prevent pain caused by over-exercising.

 Supportive devices.
 Osteoarthritis pain can be so bad that you need a cane or splints to protect your joints and to take pressure off them.
 Splints or braces provide extra support for a weakened joint and keep the joint in proper position during sleep or activity.
-Splints must only be used for limited periods because joints and muscles need to be exercised to prevent stiffness and weakness.
 An occupational therapist or a health care professional can help fit you properly with a splint.
+Braces have been shown to be effective for knee osteoarthritis.

 Alternative Therapies for Relieving Arthritis Pain